Workhorse C-Series: USPS NGDV and N-GEN

 At approximately the same time in February 2018, delivery company UPS announced that it would partner with Workhorse to develop and manufacture a fleet of 50 plug-in electric Class 5 trucks for last-mile delivery.
 The Workhorse/UPS trucks were based on the larger E-GEN with a cab-forward design.
 Like the NGDV candidate, W-15, and N-GEN, the UPS/Workhorse E-GEN trucks had a target range of 100 mi on electric power.
 UPS clarified the cost of the proposed electric trucks was comparable to the cost of a conventional truck.
 In June of that year, UPS increased its order to 1,000, contingent on favorable acceptance testing results for the first 50, which were scheduled to be delivered that September.

 DHL ordered 63 N-GEN vans with a nominal 1000 ft3 of cargo volume in February 2019, with planned deliveries to take place later that year.
 In June 2019, Workhorse obtained US$25 million to continue the N-GEN delivery van project.
 By November 2019, Workhorse changed the name of the delivery van from N-GEN to C-Series.
 In November 2019, Workhorse chose battery supplier EnerDel to provide up to 5,200 battery packs for C-Series delivery vans.
 A prototype of the updated C-1000 (stylized with a superscript as C1000) was shown during a private event at the Transportation Research Center in East Liberty, Ohio.
 The smaller C650 was scheduled to be unveiled at the NTEA 2020 Work Truck Show in March 2020.

 In February 2021, the NGDV contract was awarded to Oshkosh Defense.
+Prior to the award, the per-share price had been driven up by speculators who thought that Workhorse would win the award, which would later lead to an investigation by the Securities and Exchange Commission.
 Workhorse announced what Bloomberg News described as a "long-shot bid" to overturn the loss of the award.
 On June 16, 2021, Workhorse filed a formal complaint with the United States Court of Federal Claims protesting the award of the NGDV contract to Oshkosh.
 However this complaint was dropped in September 2021 after Rick Dauch was selected in July to replace outgoing Workhorse CEO Duane Hughes.